bumblebaytuna/BangleApps/apps/hourangle/README.md

 - Because I have limited time and resources I will not be extending the app to cover the following areas, so please don't waste time asking.

   - i) Southern Hemisphere polar alignment.
 I think it unikely practical or useful on a watch display this small

   - ii) Support for Bangle.js 1.
 I can only guarantee it working on the Espruino WEB IDE Bangle.js 1 emulator.
 Use it at your own risk.

   - iii) Reliance on a data connection to another device (e.g. mobile phone).
 These types of features will never be offered, the whole point is for it to be usable standalone/off-grid.

   - iv) Red mode to protect night vision.
-Yes I know ths is a subject with lots of opinion.
+Yes I know ths is a subject charged with lots of opinion and emotion.
 Red colour does have the least effect on night-vision, but practically it is also one of the most difficult colours to read.
 I will never be developing a pure red colour mode for that reason.
 This app needs to be usable by people with non-perfect eyesight.
 If the future Bangle.js 3 is produced with a higher colour-depth display then I may consider a mode which mixes in a little green light with the red (e.g an orange mode) which will make it much easier to read, but I can't properly do that at present with a Bangle.js 2 display.
+The app already works in dark mode, and becuase it is on such a small device you can easily shield it from others.
+If you need the display generally darker for night use then just change the brightness in the main watch settings.

 ## References